Skip to content

 multi-level governance through different means, including multi-level partner- ships;

-programmes for significant urban challenges and facilitate co-financing by European Funds as important instruments to enable integrated and sustainable urban development strategies and projects.
+support the development or reallocation of national or regional funding programmes for significant urban challenges and facilitate co-financing by European Funds as important instruments to enable integrated and sustainable urban development strategies and projects.

 provide incentives for innovation and experimental projects that address current and future challenges in sustainable urban development.